abhimanyupallavisudhir/chit/README.md

 The `chit.Chat` class has methods:

 - `commit()` for adding new messages (either user or assistant).
-For creating an assistant message, the message path leading up to the current checked-out message is sent to the LLM.
+For creating an assistant message, the message path leading from the root to the current checked-out message is sent to the LLM.
 - `branch()` for creating a new branch at the current checked-out message
 - `checkout()` for changing the checkout message.
 - `push()` for dumping pushing to a `remote` (a json file + an html gui visualization)